Regularized KL-Divergence for Well-Defined Function-Space Variational Inference in Bayesian neural networks: Experiments

-\paragraph{Regression} We assess the predictive performance of GFSVI on data sets from the UCI repository \citep{Dua2019UCI} (described in \cref{tab:regression_dataset_description} in the Appendix). \Cref{tab:expected_ll}, and \Cref{tab:mse} in the Appendix, show expected log-likelihood and mean squared error, respectively.
+\paragraph{Regression.} We assess the predictive performance of GFSVI on data sets from the UCI repository \citep{Dua2019UCI}. \Cref{tab:expected_ll}, and \Cref{tab:mse} in the appendix, show expected log-likelihood and mean squared error, respectively.
 We perform 5-fold cross validation and report means and standard errors across the test folds.
 We also rank the methods for each dataset and report the mean rank of each method across all datasets.
 See \cref{app:sec_regression_details} for more details.
 We find that GFSVI performs competitively compared to baselines and obtains the best mean rank for both metrics, matching the top performing methods on nearly all datasets.
-In particular, we find that using GP priors in the linearized BNN with GFSVI yields improvements over the weight-space priors used in TFSVI and that GFSVI performs slightly better than FVI.
+In particular, we find that using GP priors in the linearized BNN with GFSVI yields improvements over the weight-space priors used in TFSVI, and that GFSVI performs slightly better than FVI despite being simpler.
+Further, we find that GFSVI approximates the exact GP-posterior more accurately that FVI (see \cref{tab:var_measure_eval} and \cref{app:var_measure_eval}), and that it converges in slightly more steps than TFSVI (\cref{fig:boston_exp_ll_convergence}). \paragraph{Classification.} We further evaluate classification performance of our method on the MNIST \citep{lecun2010mnist} and FashionMNIST \citep{xiao2017FMNIST} image data sets.
+We fit the models on a random subset of 90\% of the training set, use the remaining 10\% as validation data, and evaluate on the provided test split.
+We repeat with 5 different random seeds and report the mean and standard error of the expected log-likelihood, accuracy, and expected calibration error (ECE) in \cref{tab:classification}.
+For GFSVI, FVI, and TFSVI, we tested measurement points from both a uniform random (\textsc{rnd}) distribution~$\rho(\vx)$ and from \textsc{kmnist}.
+Details in \cref{app:sec_classification_details}.
+We find that GFSVI performs competitively on MNIST, exceeding the expected log-likelihood and accuracy of top-scoring baselines and similarly to best baselines on FashionMNIST.
+GFSVI also yields well-calibrated models with low ECE. \paragraph{Out-of-distribution detection.} We next evaluate our method by testing if its epistemic uncertainty is predictive of out-of-distribution (OOD) data.
+We consider two settings: (i) with tabular data and a Gaussian likelihood \citep{malinin2021uncertGBM}, and (ii) with image data and a categorical likelihood \citep{osawa2019practical}.
+We report the accuracy of classifying OOD vs.\ in-distribution (ID) data using a (learned) threshold on the predictive uncertainty.
+More details in \cref{app:sec_ood_details}.
+In setting~(i), GFSVI performs competitively and obtains the highest mean rank (\cref{tab:ood_detect}).
+Likewise in setting~(ii), GFSVI strongly outperforms all baselines when using the \textsc{kmnist} measurement point distribution~$\rho(\vx)$ (\cref{fig:ood_detection_plot}, \cref{tab:classification,tab:influence_rho_ood_detection}).
+We find that with high-dimensional image data, the choice of measurement point distribution highly influences OOD detection accuracy (see Appendix \ref{app:influence_rho_image_data} for a discussion).
+In both settings, using GP priors with GFSVI rather than weight-space priors with TFSVI is beneficial, and GFSVI also improves over FVI.
+GFSVI's uncertainty is also well-calibrated under distribution shift of the input features (see \cref{app:rotated_image_data}).